isabella232/github-actions-12/README.md

 For `tags` you can also use https://github.com/marketplace/actions/docker-metadata-action

 ### Pre-requisite:
-These job level permissions are required by workload identity federation as decribed here: https://github.com/google-github-actions/auth#authenticating-via-workload-identity-federation-1
+These job level permissions are required by workload identity federation as described here: https://github.com/google-github-actions/auth#authenticating-via-workload-identity-federation-1

 ```